 Research Jobs

 Once you have listed your skills, knowledge, and experience, you can now start to look at what kinds of jobs you qualify for.
-If you select a job outside of your qualifications, you may find that it is not as enjoyable for you as you thought or you may become overwhelmed with the demands.
+If you select a job outside of your qualifications, you may find that it is not as enjoyable for you as you thought, or you may become overwhelmed with the demands.

 Prepare Your Resume

 Creating a professional resume with all the relevant information and ensuring it’s compelling can be difficult.
-With that said, there are plenty of free resources and advice available online.
+With that said, there are plenty of free resources available online.
 There is also a plethora of free resume templates that will take the information you enter and organize it into a beautiful and professional resume.

-Apply For The Position
+Apply for the Position

 Now that you know what jobs you are qualified for and have adequately prepared your resume and cover letter, it is time to apply for those positions.
 Do not be discouraged when applying for jobs if they ask for a degree.
 There are many employers that accept skills and knowledge in lieu of a degree.